 Penalties Set for Late Filing Of Service Tax

-The conditions for charging penalty are:
+The conditions for charging penalty were:

 Service Tax Exemptions in India